bootdotdev/blog/content/tutorials/build-blog-aggregator.md

 @[youtube](https://www.youtube.com/watch?v=dpXhDzgUSe4)

+**Caveat**: There is a more updated version of this course that's more interactive over on [Boot.dev here](https://www.boot.dev/courses/build-blog-aggregator).
+If you're looking for a more interactive experience, I recommend checking it out!

 ## Boilerplate

 Before we get to the app-specific stuff, let's scaffold a simple CRUD server, hopefully, you're already familiar with how to do this from the "Learn Web Servers" course!
 That said, I'll provide a quick refresher.